ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Modern static code analysis is capable of identifying and alerting on a wide range of common code issues, ranging from security gaps to outright bugs to stylistic inconsistencies. ese tools are fairly inexpensive and integrate neatly with a wide range of commonly used continuous integration systems and developer IDEs.
 From experience using these tools on a range of projects

 and programming languages, the signal-to-noise ratio is very good, and the output is a net gain in productivity and software quality.
-Relatively early on in your software project s life, you should integrate static code analysis.
+Relatively early on in your software project's life, you should integrate static code analysis.
 I encourage you to look at tools that are specific both to your programming language of choice e.g., ESLint for JavaScript as well as generic analysis platforms such

 as SonarCloud, Codebeat, Scrutinizer-CI, Code Climate, or Cloudacity.